-Almost since the last two decades, Java has been reigning at the top of programming languages, world over.
+Almost since the last two decades, Java has been reigning at the top of programming languages, the world over.
 It, at 20+, has been maintaining its supremacy in the enterprise world, with umpteen programmers loyal to this innovative and flexible language.
 Java has been stringent and regular in keeping itself upgraded to the cutting-edge happenings today, proving itself as the most modern-day technology.
 It is not that Java does not have face challenges.
-With technology moving at a lightning speed, there are many peers competing with Java development companies but owing to certain simplistic and hardcore features like its open source and flexible nature, it has been able to stay strong at the apex.
+With technology moving at a lightning speed, there are many peers competing with Java development companies but owing to certain simplistic and hardcore features like its open-source and flexible nature, it has been able to stay strong at the apex.

 One such technically strong area is cloud computing where till now, Java had not made its entry.
 Cloud application development is all set to rule today and tomorrow.
 It is almost an indispensable ingredient in the success story of any business and hence developers are keen to work in cloud-friendly technologies to avail the maximum benefit.
 It is interesting to read how Java has made its entry into the world of cloud computing.